nicolabmx/WS_1/content/_index.md

 ---
-action_label: Read More &rarr;
+action_label: Read Posts &rarr;
-action_link: /about
+action_link: /blog
 action_type: text
-description: I am in my quest to learn, so here I share a little bit of what I do.
+description:
+ "I turn data into insights. \n

+  I try to do it all, from data cleaning to results communication using charts and interactive         dashboards.\n

+  In this blog I share/learn/teach/show/... "
 image_left: true
 images:
 - img/nicola_cartoon.png